 As noted above, SPR's in-progress technical study requires approximately 18 months to complete.
 Under the City's current timeline for processing and release of the Draft Specific Plan and Draft EIR, there is the potential that the Council's decision affecting the future regulation of the City IOF could be heard and acted upon in advance of the availability of SPR's completed study.
-The varied timeline tracks of the current Specific Plan process and SPR's study leaves the possibility that the "project" set forth in the Draft Specific Plan and evaluated under the Draft EIR will reflect limited input from SPR, and that SPR can only provide limited or generalized input once more specific details are available through the results of its study.
+The varied timeline tracks of the current Specific Plan and evaluated under the Draft EIR will reflect limited input from SPR, and that SPR can only provide limited or generalized input once more specific details are available through the results of its study.
 Extending the schedule to allow an opportunity for SPR to contribute to the project description and/or to prepare its own draft plan for the City to consider concurrently, may provide the City and SPR an opportunity to work in a coordinated manner, while also affording adequate time to vet new information to interested stakeholders (including the Culver City community) and determine the most appropriate applicant-participation process.